GameDream200/my-website/README.md

 # Website Test
-Just a first project thing for trying out HTML and CSS.
-Nothing serious.
+Personal website.
+Also to figure out a small bit of HTML and CSS.
+Nothing much.